oxygenxml/oxygen-git-client-addon/README.md

 This add-on is compatible with Oxygen XML Editor/Author/Developer version 18.1 or higher.

-To install it the add-on, follow these instructions:
+To install the add-on, follow these instructions:

 1. Go to **Help->Install new add-ons** to open an add-on selection dialog box.
 2. Enter or paste https://raw.githubusercontent.com/oxygenxml/Oxygen-Git-Plugin/master/build/addon.xml in the **Show add-ons from** field.